-In FY2021, there was no product recall due to safety or health concerns.
-At the same time, the Group was not aware of any material non-compliance with laws and regulations relating to health and safety, advertising and labelling matters of products and services in Hong Kong and Mainland China.
+In FY2022, there was no product recall due to safety or health concerns.
+At the same time, the Group was not aware of any material non-compliance with laws and regulations relating to health and safety, advertising, and labelling matters of products and services in Hong Kong and Mainland China.

-The Group firmly believes that customer satisfaction plays a vital role within our business as well as acting as a key differentiator that enables us to thrive.
-All customers are welcomed to express their opinions and suggestions on our products and/or services through annual customer satisfaction survey, seminar, interview or direct contact with the sales representatives.
-All feedback collected will be studied and analysed before formulating improvement plans.
-If customers are feeling unsatisfied, the Quality Assurance Department and sales representatives will follow the guidance of the Customer Complaint Handling Procedure to develop suitable corrective action report to address the issue.
-In FY2021, there was no record of complaint received regarding our products and services.
+All stakeholders are welcome to share their thoughts and recommendation on our goods and/ or our services through our yearly customer satisfaction survey, seminars, interview, or direct contact with the sales personnel.
+The Quality Assurance Department and sales representatives will follow the instructions of the Customer Complaint Handling Procedure to make sure every piece of feedback is investigated and an appropriate corrective action report is prepared to resolve the problem for any case of dissatisfaction.
+In FY2022, there was no record of complaint received regarding our products and services.